etorreborre/registry/doc/applications.md

 #### GoodBookings.com

-We are goind to build a booking application which needs to:
+We are going to build a booking application which needs to:

  1. listen to reservation requests ("bookings") and store them in a database
- 1. listen to accomodation availabilities and store them in a database
+ 1. listen to accommodation availabilities and store them in a database
  1. offer an API to browse bookings, availabilities and make a manual match
  1. support logging for debugging, auditing,...

 ### Define components

-A modular approach to building such an application consists in defining distincts components:
+A modular approach to building such an application consists in defining distinct components:

 `Logger.hs`
 ```haskell